Transdev Australasia: Buslink Vivo

-Queensland

 Transdev Brisbane Ferries

-Transdev Brisbane Ferries (formerly Metrolink Queensland & TransdevTSL Brisbane Ferries) was the operator of the Brisbane City Council's ferry network under the TransLink integrated public transport scheme in Brisbane.
+Transdev Brisbane Ferries (formerly Metrolink Queensland & TransdevTSL Brisbane Ferries) was the operator of the Brisbane City Council's ferry network under the Translink integrated public transport scheme in Brisbane.

 Prior to 2003, Brisbane City Council contracted River Connections to provide CityCat and Cityferry services in Brisbane.
 In 2003, Brisbane City Council contracted Metrolink Queensland (a joint venture between Transdev and Transfield Services) to operate and maintain CityCat and Cityferry services in Brisbane for at least seven years.
 In 2008, the operation was renamed TransdevTSL Brisbane Ferries.
 In 2010, TransdevTSL Brisbane Ferries were awarded a new 10-year contract.
 In 2010 Transfield sold its shares back to Transdev, and in 2013 the operation was renamed to Transdev Brisbane Ferries.

 Transdev Brisbane Ferries operated Cityferry and CityCat services between the University of Queensland St Lucia campus and Hamilton on the Brisbane River.
 As of February 2018, Transdev Brisbane Ferries's fleet consisted of CityCats, CityHoppers and CityFerries.
 Upon being re-tendered, the contract passed to RiverCity Ferries in November 2020.